Ambassador Bonnie Jenkins

 Ashley D. Burrell

-Ashley also worked as a consultant for Open World Leadership Center, which administers the Open World program, one of the most effective U.S. exchange programs for countries of the post-Soviet era.
-Ashley started her career as a News Desk Assistant for NBC Network News in Washington, DC and with internships within the U.S. Senate Foreign Relations Committee (SFRC), the U.S. Mission to the United Nations (USUN) and the U.S. Mission to the United Nations Agencies in Rome.
+Ashley Burrell is a Communications Analyst at IT Concepts Inc., a defense contractor.
+She is currently pursuing a master's of law in national security law and cybersecurity law from The George Washington University Law School.
+She recently served within the Bureau of Counterterrorism (CT) at the U.S. Department of State (State).
+As a political appointee during the Obama Administration, Ashley worked within the White House Liaison Office at State.
+During that time, Ashley was seconded to the newly formed Countering Violent Extremism (CVE) Office within the CT Bureau.
+Ashley also worked for Open World Leadership Center, which administers the Open World program, a legislative branch U.S. exchange program for countries of the post-Soviet sphere.
+Ashley started her career as a News Desk Assistant for NBC Network News in Washington, DC and with internships within the U.S. Senate Foreign Relations Committee, the U.S. Mission to the United Nations in New York City and the U.S. Mission to the United Nations Agencies in Rome, Italy.